vitaly-t/iter-ops/README.md

 All standard operators implement the same logic as [Array] does:

-* [concat] - merges current iterable with multiple values or iterables
+* [concat] - merges current iterable with multiple values, iterators or iterables
 * [filter] - standard filter processor for the iterable
 * [map] - standard mapping processor for the iterable
 * [reduce] - executes standard `reducer`, and produces a one-value iterable